Huntley, Ravens beat Falcons 17-9, secure playoff spot

 Gus Edwards ran for 99 yards and J.K.
 Dobbins rushed for 59 for Baltimore.
 Huntley’s 6-yard touchdown pass to Demarcus Robinson in the second quarter was the first TD catch by a Ravens wide receiver since Week 3.

+”It was good Ravens football,” tight end Mark Andrews said. ”Shout-out to the defense who had a great game.
+Special teams and all that.
+But when you get a day like this, cold weather and adverse conditions, any time you come out victorious, it’s a good win.”

-Atlanta (5-10), which entered just a game behind first-place Tampa Bay in the NFC South, has lost four straight — including rookie QB Desmond Ridder’s first two starts — and six of seven.
+Atlanta has lost four straight – including rookie QB Desmond Ridder’s first two starts – and six of seven.
+Ridder went 22 of 33 for 218 yards.

+”I thought Desmond took another step against a pretty good defense,” Falcons coach Arthur Smith said. ”But at the end of the day, we didn’t win situational football.
+Baltimore did.
+That’s why they walked away with a win right there.”

-Atlanta (5-10) went for it on fourth down near midfield, and Ridder found Drake London for a gain of 20.
-But London fumbled at the end of that play, and the Ravens took over at their own 30.
+Atlanta went for it on fourth down near midfield, and Ridder found Drake London for a gain of 20.
+But Marlon Humphrey forced a fumble at the end of that play, and the Ravens took over at their own 30.

+”I thought I did everything I could possibly do to secure the catch.
+Tried to put two hands on it,” London said. ”But that’s Marlon Humphrey, one of the better cornerbacks in the league.
+He just punched it out.”

 Baltimore then ran the ball on the first 11 plays of the ensuing drive, which ended with Huntley’s short touchdown pass.